Two smiling men sit shoulder-to-shoulder in front of a laptop and look over a paper document together.

 Credit Karma has a free and easy-to-use balance transfer calculator.

-After you figure out how much you can pay off during the promotion period, you can switch over to a debt repayment calculator to figure out how long it will take you to pay off the remaining balance and how much interest you'll pay at the new rate.
+Then, switch over to a debt repayment calculator.
+The calculator will help you figure out how long it will take to pay off the remaining balance and how much interest you'll pay at the new rate.

 Then decide if it's worth it to apply for more credit.

-With any credit card offer, read the details before you apply.
+As with any credit card offer, read the details before you apply.

 Research Debt Consolidation Loans